 What is a Breast Lift (Mastopexy) with Implants?

-A breast lift with implants (medically referred to as a breast augmentation-mastopexy) is a breast enhancement procedure designed to increase breast volume while lifting the breasts to a more rejuvenated, youthful positioning.
-While a traditional breast augmentation can improve the breast shape and increase fullness, it cannot resolve the appearance of breast sagging.
-Similarly, a breast lift is primarily utilized to reshape the breasts and correct sag, but does not enhance breast volume.
-A breast lift with implants is intended to yield the benefits of both a breast augmentation and a breast lift.
+A breast lift with implants (medically referred to as a breast augmentation-mastopexy) is a procedure designed to increase breast volume while lifting the breasts to a more rejuvenated, youthful positioning.
+While a traditional breast augmentation can improve the breast shape and increase fullness, it cannot fix breast sagging.
+Similarly, a breast lift can reshape the breasts and correct sag, but does not enhance breast volume.
+Rather than undergoing two separate procedures to achieve your goals, a breast lift with implants is intended to provide the benefits of both a breast augmentation and a breast lift.

 What Can a Breast Lift with Implants Do for Me?

-As a dynamic procedure designed to address a number of different aesthetic breast concerns, a breast lift with implants can significantly improve breast volume, shape, symmetry, and projection to achieve your desired silhouette.
+As a dynamic procedure designed to address many different aesthetic concerns, a breast lift with implants can significantly improve volume, shape, symmetry, and projection to achieve your desired silhouette.
 While the benefits yielded will vary for each patient depending on their unique anatomy and reasons for surgery, a breast augmentation-mastopexy can generally:

 - Increase breast volume and upper breast pole fullness